Buchi Atuonwu

-Buchi Atuonwu, popularly known as Buchi, is a Nigerian song-writer, author, poet spoken words and reggae gospel artist.
+Buchi Atuonwu (born 24 June 1964), better known as Buchi, is a Nigerian songwriter, author, poet, spoken words and reggae gospel artist.
 He started as a disc jockey in night clubs.

 Buchi is part of Christ Embassy's LoveWorld Music and Arts Ministry.

 Early life and education

-Buchi is a native of Abia state south-east Nigeria, but was born in Kaduna on June 24, 1964.
+Buchi is a native of Abia state south-east Nigeria, but was born in Kaduna on 24 June 1964.